moj-analytical-services/intro_r_training_extension/coffee_and_coding/README.md

 Of course `across()` can also be used to apply a named function to multiple columns of a dataframe.
-Here’s how we can apply the `signif()` function to round values in all numeric columns to 1 decimal place:
+Here’s how we can apply the `signif()` function to round values in all numeric columns to 1 significant figure:

 ``` r
 rounded_fruit <- fruit %>% dplyr::mutate(across(where(is.numeric), signif, 1))